Acute Psychiatric Emergencies - - E-Book

 On‐line feedback

 It is important to ALSG that the contact with our providers continues after a course is completed.
-We now contact everyone 6 months after their course has taken place asking for on‐line feedback on the course.
+We now contact everyone 6 months after his or her course has taken place asking for on‐line feedback on the course.
 This information is then used whenever the course is updated to ensure that the course provides optimum training to its participants.

 How to use your textbook